kanenathan213/YesteryearWeb/readme.md

-# HeyDay
+# Yesteryear

 This is a project to build a web, iOS, and Android app to deliver better audio tours at historically meaningful places.
-The initial focus is on museum tours.
+The initial focus is on walking tours of historic landmarks.

-I'm building it with React DOM and (eventually) React Native.
-Facebook for auth and Stripe for payments.
+Front-end is React.

 ## To install: